-Frozen glaciers, dramatic fjords, mighty volcanoes, and the northern lights, Iceland is a ruggedly majestic stunner of a country.
+With frozen glaciers, dramatic fjords, mighty volcanoes, and the northern lights, Iceland is a ruggedly majestic stunner of a country.
 But don’t just take our word for it — see for yourself in our gallery.

 Given the drama of its landscapes, it’s little wonder that Iceland is one of the world’s top hiking destinations, whether you head to the glacial valleys and lava fields of the enchanting east, or fancy exploring the remote waterfalls of the wild west.

 Iceland also offers unique opportunities to find adventure in bona fide fairy tale landscapes.
 You could, for example, take a Crystal Ice Cave Tour from Jökulsárlón Glacier Lagoon.
 The enchanting cave is part of Europe’s biggest glacier, Vatnajökull Glacier, and presents itself as a sparkle of heavenly blue hues.

 Iceland is also a hotspot for unforgettable water experiences.
 Head to the Silfra Fissure to snorkel between North America and Europe and try lava caving.
 Then there are all those bubbling geothermal springs to relax in after you’ve flexed your muscles.
 Before you take the plunge, discover Iceland’s best hot pools, and read up on the dos and don’ts of Icelandic spas.